 Official Icelandic national accounts figures stretch back to 1945.
 Furthermore, through the years few historians have worked on historical national accounts with figures that date back to 1870.
 Since 2000 quarterly national accounts have also been compiled and from the first quarter of 2006 seasonal adjustments have been developed.
 Both series are available back to 1997, first quarter.

-Since 2000, the national accounts have been in accordance with the definitions of the European System of National Accounts, ESA95.
-Consistent time series in line with the new definitions go back to 1990.
-Before that time Icelandic national accounts were compiled according to the United Nations SNA 68.
+Since 2014, the national accounts have been in accordance with the definitions of the European System of National Accounts, ESA 2010.
+Consistent time series in line with the new definitions go back to 1997.
+From 1990-1997 national accounts are in accordance with ESA95 Before that time Icelandic national accounts were compiled according to the United Nations SNA 68.

 0.5 Users and application